 In fact, even if your Texas Heeler has gained the slightly longer coat of its Australian Shepherd parent, it doesn’t need much more than brushing once a week.

 Your dog will likely blow their coat twice a year.
 This shedding of the dense undercoat does mean that you need to increase grooming at these times as the fluff-like fur will come out in clumps.

 Regular brushing will help remove the dead hair and keep it from spreading all over your home.
 As part of your regular grooming routine, check your dog’s ears and brush their teeth to keep them in top condition.
 If you walk your dog frequently, there shouldn’t be any need to trim their nails as they will get worn down naturally.

 Blue Heeler Australian shepherd mix health

 Both the Blue Heeler and Australian Shepherd are robust dogs.
-However, there are a few potential health issues that can affect the cross-breed.
+However, there are a few potential health issues that can affect this cross-breed.

-Although your dog may never experience any of these problems, it’s worth knowing what they are;
+Although your dog may never experience any of these health problems, it’s worth knowing what they are;

 - Progressive Retinal Atrophy